 During recommended medical detox, you will need medical professionals to watch you for signs of severe withdrawal and give medications to reduce those.
 Withdrawal from opiates and opioids causes the following:

 - Leg movements that you cannot control

 How soon you have these symptoms depends on if you took fast-acting or long-acting drugs.
 However, most opiate withdrawal symptoms start within a few hours.
 To cater to the varying needs of different opiate and opioid withdrawal, we offer several forms of detox care:

 - Heroin detox treatment program

 Where to Find a Detox Center for Opiate Addiction

 Knowing the definition of opiates is the first step.
 If these drugs control your life, you need detox to stop taking them.
 Contact us at Tides Edge Detox at 866.723.3127.
-We can help you detox from these and other substances as well as transitioning into opiate addiction rehab.
+We can help you detox from these and other substances and transition into opiate addiction rehab.
 During your call, you will find out more about how you can detoxify your body under medical supervision.
-After detoxing, your next move is treatment, which can take you to a life in which you do not need opiates to feel good.
+After detoxing, your next move is treatment, which can take you to a life where you do not need opiates to feel good.